zaonelems/scpcr/README.md

 # SCP - Chaos Resurgence

-This game is an unofficial sequel to the horror game SCP - Containment Breach, developed by Joonas "Regalis" Rikkonen and inspired by the SCP Foundation community (https://scp-wiki.wikidot.com/).
+This game is an unofficial sequel to the horror game SCP - Containment Breach, developed by Joonas "Regalis" Rikkonen.

+It is inspired by the SCP Foundation community (https://scp-wiki.wikidot.com/).

-It and its source code are licensed under the Creative Commons Attribution-ShareAlike 4.0 License.
+Both the game and its source code are licensed under the Creative Commons Attribution-ShareAlike 4.0 License.

 https://creativecommons.org/licenses/by-sa/4.0/deed.en